Discriminative calibration: Check Bayesian computation from simulations and flexible classifier: Discussions

-Using classification to compare two-sample closeness is not a new idea.
-It inspired the generative adversarial network \citep[GAN,][]{goodfellow2020generative} and conditional GAN \citep{mirza2014conditional}.
+\textbf{Classifier two-sample test.} Using classification to compare two-sample closeness is not a new idea.
+The classifier two-sample test (C2ST) has inspired the generative adversarial network (GAN) \citep{goodfellow2020generative} and conditional GAN \citep{mirza2014conditional}. \cite{ramesh2022gatsbi} has developed GAN-typed inference tools for SBI.
 In the same vein, \cite{lambert2022r} used classifiers to diagnose multiple-run MCMC, and \cite{masserano2022simulation} used classifiers to learn the likelihood ratio for frequentist calibration, which is further related to using regression to learn the propensity score \citep{rosenbaum1983central} in observational studies.
 The theory correspondence between binary classification loss and distribution divergence has been studied in \cite{liese2006divergences, nguyen2009surrogate, reid2011information}.
-This present paper not only applies this classifier-for-two-sample-test idea to amortized Bayesian inference to obtain a rigorous test, but also advances the classifier framework by developing the theory of the ``label mapping'', while the traditional GAN-type approach falls in the one-class-per-group category as in Example \hyperref[example1]{1}.
+This present paper not only applies this classifier-for-two-sample-test idea to amortized Bayesian inference to obtain a rigorous test, but also advances the classifier framework by developing the theory of the ``label mapping'', while the traditional GAN-type approach falls in the one-class-per-group category and deploy binary classifiers as in Example \hyperref[example1]{1}.
 Our extension is particularly useful when samples are overlapped (multiple $\theta$ per $y$), autocorrelated, and imbalanced.

+\textbf{KL divergence estimate from two samples.} As a byproduct, our proposed multiclass-classifier provides a consistent KL divergence estimate (Thm.~\ref{thm_asymptotic}) from two samples.
+Compared with existing two-sample KL estimate tools from the $f$-divergence representation \citep{nguyen2010estimating} or the Donsker-Varadhan representation \citep{belghazi2018mine}, our multiclass-classifier estimate appears versatile for it applies to samples with between-sample dependence or within-sample auto-correlation.
+It is plausible to apply our multiclass-classifier approach to other two-sample divergence estimation tasks such as the $f$-GAN \citep{nowozin2016f}, which we leave for future investigation.